3L0C/wk/README.md

 ```

 All chords must have a `key`, `description`, and a
 `command`.
-Zero or more `keyword`s may be given, these will
+Zero or more `keyword`s may be given.
+These will
 be addressed later.
-For now let's breakdown the required
+For now, let's break down the required
 parts of the chord.

 #### Keys